How THC and CBD Interact with the Endocannabinoid System

 Popular Products

-Grease Monkey THCa Pre-Roll
+Grease Monkey Strain-THCa

 Grease Monkey is a sweet hybrid strain with earthy and skunky overtones.
 Created by Exotic Genetix, Grease Monkey is a cross of GG4 x Cookies and Cream.
 This strain saddles the consumer with a lazy, munchie-fueled body buzz that may soften the blow of chronic pain, nausea, and stress.
 While defined as a hybrid, this Grease Monkey’s deep relaxation will naturally lead some consumers toward sleep, so mind your dosage.